-On the same night of October 8 and the following early morning, the Draconids meteor shower will occur.
-It is a minor meteor shower producing only about 10 meteors per hour from dust grains left behind by comet 21P Giacobini-Zinner, which was first discovered in 1900.
-Unfortunately the glare from the full moon will block out all but the brightest meteors.
-However you may be able to see some meteors when the moon darkens briefly during the total lunar eclipse.
-If viewed away from city lights, some meteors may also be visible from October 6 to 10.
+On October 8 we will witness the Draconids meteor shower.
+It is a minor meteor shower producing only about 10 meteors per hour originating from dust grains left behind by comet 21P Giacobini-Zinner, which was first discovered in 1900.
+The Draconids is an unusual shower in that the best viewing is in the early evening instead of early morning like most other showers.
+Although the shower peaks on the the night of the 8th some meteors can be seen from October 6 to 10.
+Unfortunately this year the second quarter moon will block out all but the brightest meteors.
+However if you are patient, you may be able to spot a few good ones from a dark location far away from city lights.
 Meteors will radiate from the constellation Draco, but can appear anywhere in the sky.

 Draco constellation map.
 Image credit: IAU and Sky & Telescope magazine.

-Two weeks later, on the nigh of October 22 and 23 the Orionids meteor shower will take place.
-It is an average shower producing up to 20 meteors per hour at its peak from dust grains left behind by comet Halley.
-Some meteors may also be seen from October 2 to November 7.
-This will be an excellent year for the Orionids because there will be no bright moon to interfere with the show.
+Later on during the night of October 21 to 22 the Orionids meteor shower will peak.
+It is an average shower producing up to 20 meteors per hour at its peak originating from dust grains left behind by comet Halley, which has been known and observed since ancient times.
+Some meteors can also be seen from October 2 to November 7.
+The first quarter moon will set shortly after midnight leaving fairly dark skies for what should be a good show.
 Meteors will radiate from the constellation Orion, but can appear anywhere in the sky.

 Orion constellation map.
 Image credit: IAU and Sky & Telescope magazine.